litestar-org/litestar/docs/usage/17-exceptions.md

 - `detail`: The error message.
 Defaults to the "phrase" of the status code using `http.HttpStatus`.
 - `status_code`: A valid HTTP error status code (4xx or 5xx range).
 Defaults to 500.
-- `extra`: Either a dictionary or a list of of arbitrary values.
+- `extra`: Either a dictionary or a list of arbitrary values.

 The default exception handler will serialize `HTTPExceptions` into a json response with the following structure: